ue bot icon

 • After all, if there were no social obligation to reciprocate a concession, who would want to make the first sacrifice?
 To do so would be to risk giving up something and getting nothing back.

 • The rejection-then-retreat technique shows that if the first set of demands is so extreme as to be seen as unreasonable, the tactic backfires.
-In such cases, the party who is made the extreme first request is not seen to be bargaining in good faith.
+In such cases, the party who has made the extreme first request is not seen to be bargaining in good faith.

 • Strangely enough, then, it seems that the rejection-then-retreat tactic spurs people not only to agree to the desired request but actually carry out the request and, finally, to volunteer to perform further requests.